textpattern/textpattern.github.io/brand/editorial-guide.md

 *exempli gratia*
 : Meaning: for example
 : Abbreviation: e.g.
-: Example of use: '(e.g. [the thing(s) you are demonstrating]).’
+: Example of use: '(e.g. [the thing(s) you are demonstrating]).'

 *id est*
 : Meaning: in other words
 : Abbreviation: i.e.
-: Example of use: '(i.e. [the thing(s) you are clarifying]).’
+: Example of use: '(i.e. [the thing(s) you are clarifying]).'

 *et cetera*
 : Meaning: and the others, and so on
 : Abbreviation: etc.
-: Example of use: '([one thing], [another thing], etc.).’
+: Example of use: '([one thing], [another thing], etc.).'

 Also…

 * Do not bother italicizing the Latin abbreviations.
 * Do not follow the leading abbreviations with a comma.
 * Do not use two abbreviations in the same parenthetical note.
-Either change 'etc.’ to an ellypsis (…), or use an English text equivalent, or, best of all, refine the note to avoid the problem entirely.
+Either change 'etc.' to an ellipsis (…), or use an English text equivalent, or, best of all, refine the note to avoid the problem entirely.

 This example is wrong by all three of the points above: